AppMetrics/Docs.DocFx/web-application-monitoring/index.md

 ## What's next

-- With your web application is configured, choose and configure one of the [reporters](../reporting/index.md).
+- With your web application configured, choose and configure one of the [reporters](../reporting/index.md).
 - Now you have your metrics persisted, check out the [Grafana dashboards](visualization-grafana.md) provided.
 - Start tracking your own [custom metrics](../getting-started/metric-types/overview.md) and graphing them with Grafana.